-You probably could have guessed that virtual escape rooms are different than in-person rooms, but one thing is certain — they’re just as fun!
-Before you book your next (or first!) online game, check out our list of tips and tricks to help you win any virtual escape room.
+You could have probably guessed that virtual escape rooms are different from in-person escape rooms, but one thing is for certain — they’re just as fun!
+Before you book your next (or first!) online game, check out our list of tips and tricks to help you beat any virtual escape room.

-3. When in doubt, ask for a clue!
 Escape rooms are full of puzzles to solve, and while those are fun to work through, don’t let your team get stuck on one problem for too long.
 It can cause frustration and unnecessarily run the clock — you’ve only got an hour to escape!
-One challenge of the virtual room is that you’re not physically there, but just like any other escape room, you can ask for a hint.
 Remember: there’s no shame in asking for a little help sometimes!

-Your virtual escape room will be accessible through Zoom, a video-conferencing system that you can download for free here.
+Your virtual escape room will be accessible through Zoom.
 Twelve hours before your game time, you’ll receive an email with the meeting ID and passcode to enter.
 You’ll want to download Zoom on your computer at least 30 minutes ahead of time so you’re ready to go.
 Have your teammates download the app as well, and make sure to share the meeting ID and passcode with them so they can log in on time.

 Although iPads are okay for a virtual escape game, you won’t be able to use both Zoom and your game dashboard at the same time.
 Seeing both of those screens at once is the best way to beat the clock and to navigate the game.

-In your escape room, you may have to decipher or rearrange numbers, letters, words, or more that you find.
+In your escape room, you may have to decipher or rearrange numbers, letters, or words.
 Write down those clues to make it easier to solve those puzzles.
-You can also jot down ideas, parts of the storyline, things that you see, the kinds of locks that are in the room, and more.
+You can also jot down ideas, parts of the storyline, things that you see, and the kinds of locks that are in the room.